BIOS3010/Module-4-Pairwise-alignment-2/README.md

 Look at the "Example" to the right of the Padlet to get an impression of how to deliver your group's answer.

+**Individual work:**

 ## 4.3 Using affine gap penalties
-Use the following code as inspiration to explore the alignment of the protein sequences `WLCW` and `WWGW` using affine gap penalties:
+Use the following code as inspiration to explore the optinal local alignments of the protein sequences `RLINLMPWVLATEYKNY` and `QFFPLMPPAPYWILATDFENY` using:
+- Non-affine gap penalty: -5, matrix: BLOSUM62
+- Affine gap penalties (open: -11, extend: -1), matrix: BLOSUM62
+- Affine gap penalties (open: -11, extend: -1), matrix: PAM30

 ```python
 from Bio import Align
 from Bio.Align import substitution_matrices